 In this course, the student will learn about the common disease processes associated with pediatric development, acute trauma and their associated therapies.
+Pre-requisite: None 30 hours 2.5 Quarter Credits

 RT245 - Clinical Rotation IV

 This course is a continuation of RT240, in which the students will be assigned to a clinical site.
 There, under preceptorship, the student will practice those procedures and modalities mastered in the laboratory setting.
 Case studies and simulations of the patients receiving care will be presented for review and critique on a weekly basis.